Dukes Disclose New Exhibition

 Anthony’s work is a reaction to the visual experience of landscape and its transient relationship to light, weight of weather and temperature.
 Each painting tends to emerge from the mix of oil paint, pigments, resin and medium in a spontaneous fashion.

 Ingrid Christie graduated with first class honours in Fine Art from The University of Central Lancashire in the UK.

-Ingrid has always favored abstraction over representational painting and her work has gone through many stages of transitions, dead-ends and disasters.
-Despite these frustrations, each new day offers a sense of anticipation and promise, a feeling that something new will reveal its-self through the repetition of painting.
+Ingrid has always favoured abstraction over representational painting and her work has gone through many stages of transitions.
+Each new day offers a sense of anticipation and promise, a feeling that something new will reveal its-self through the repetition of painting.

 Through her practice, she is drawn to think of evolution; simple matter infinitely forming into organized systems that repeat, adapt and evolve.

 Disclosures runs until July 27.
 If you are making a special trip to see it, call the Box Office on 01524 598500 as sometimes the gallery is used for other activities.